 Conclusively, the domestic/international fuel split (and associated emissions) for navigation is not determined with the same precision as for aviation.
-However, it is considered that the potential of incorrectly allocated fuel quantities is only a small part of the total fuel sold for navigational purposes in the Kingdom of Denmark.
+It is considered, however, that the potential of incorrectly allocated fuel quantities is only a small part of the total fuel sold for navigational purposes in the Kingdom of Denmark.